Voice Observability: The Missing Discipline in Conversational AI

 Outcome Observability connects voice interactions to business objectives.
 Revenue impact per conversation links voice performance directly to financial results.
 Compliance adherence rates ensure regulatory requirements receive consistent attention.
 Brand perception shifts from voice interactions demonstrate cumulative effects on customer relationships.

 Implementation requires specific voice observability technology.
 Custom LLM-as-a-judge scorers evaluate business-specific behaviors generic metrics may miss.
 Real-time production monitoring with configurable alerts identifies issues as they happen, not hours later through batch reports.
 Cross-call pattern detection reveals systemic issues individual call analysis would never surface.
 Industry standards, once established, enable meaningful benchmarking across platforms and implementations.
+Platforms like Hamming AI are built specifically to trace the entire voice agent pipeline—from raw audio and ASR hypotheses, through prompt execution and intent resolution, to tool calls and synthesized speech.
+Each conversational turn is captured as a replayable trace, allowing teams to diagnose failures that span multiple layers of the stack.

 Building Industry Standards for Collective Progress